• Skip to primary navigation

 Photo credit Fairmont Jasper Park Lodge / Tourism Jasper

-Jasper Inn & Suites (Mid-Range)
+Jasper Inn & Suites (Mid-Range) – OPEN

 In the heart of the national park, Jasper Inn & Suites offers everything you need for a comfortable stay, from suites built for big families to amazing views of the mountains.
 The hotel also features an indoor pool, a sauna, and a steam room so you can relax after exploring the great outdoors.
-During the summer months, you can dine on the outdoor terrace surrounded by nature.
-It’s a quick 10-minute walk into the town centre.

 Accommodations in Jasper Inn and Suites